Cenote

 But of course, the Maya civilization knew of these cenotes long before modern explorers arrived.
 These waters have been a source of life, ritual, and mystery for thousands of years.

-Can Anyone Dive at Dos Ojos?
+Can Anyone Dive at Dos Ojos Cenote?

 Yes!
 If you have a PADI Open Water certification (or equivalent), you can dive in the cavern zone of Dos Ojos.